"Patients with advanced colorectal cancer who are no longer responding to other therapies will now have another option, a new oral medication.

 The incidence of wound healing and surgical complications, including serious and fatal complications, is increased in Avastin-treated patients.
 Discontinue Avastin in patients with wound dehiscence.
 The appropriate interval between termination of Avastin and subsequent elective surgery required to reduce the risks of impaired wound healing/wound dehiscence has not been determined.
 Discontinue at least 28 days prior to elective surgery.
 Do not initiate Avastin for at least 28 days after surgery and until the surgical wound is fully healed.
 [See DOSAGE AND ADMINISTRATION, WARNINGS AND PRECAUTIONS, ADVERSE REACTIONS]

-Severe or fatal hemorrhage, including hemoptysis, gastrointestinal bleeding, central nervous systems (CNS) hemorrhage, epistaxis, and vaginal bleeding occurred up to five-fold more frequently in patients receiving Avastin.
+Severe or fatal hemorrhage, including hemoptysis, gastrointestinal bleeding, central nervous systems (CNS) hemorrhage, epistaxis, and vaginal bleeding occur up to five-fold more frequently in patients receiving Avastin.
 Do not administer Avastin to patients with serious hemorrhage or recent hemoptysis.
-[See DOSAGE AND ADMINISTRATION, WARNINGS AND PRECAUTIONS, ADVERSE REACTIONS.]
+[See DOSAGE AND ADMINISTRATION, WARNINGS AND PRECAUTIONS, ADVERSE REACTIONS]

 What are the possible side effects of bevacizumab (Avastin)?